IRDG2OI/geoenrich/docs/source/online.rst

 For more features, you may install geoenrich (python or R) onto your computer and this will enable the following features:

-- Support for DarwinCore archives.
 - Support for csv files with custom column names.
-- Support for calculated variables (eke and derivatives).
+- Support for calculated variables (Eddy Kinetic Energy and derivatives).
 - No maximum download size.

 3. Setting up the self-hosted version
 --------------------------------------